 Irish Italian Islenos Parade

-Just 5 miles from New Orleans, your little ones will have fun catching all of the throws from this parade including cabbage, carrots, onions, lemons, and potatos along with beads, cups, and more!
+Just 5 miles from New Orleans, your little ones will have fun catching all of the throws from this parade including cabbage, carrots, onions, lemons, and potatoes along with beads, cups, and more!

 French Quarter Festival: French Quarter

-What started as a small neighborhood festival is now the biggest showcase of Louisiana food and music in the world.
+What started as a small neighborhood festival is now the world's biggest showcase of Louisiana food and music!
 Every year a number of events just for kids are scattered across the 4-day festival.
-Past events include a STEAM Zone (Science, Technology, Engineering, Arts and Math) with interactive activities on the Riverfront at the Natchez Wharf and music, entertainment, crafts, and educational projects at the Hermann-Grima House.
+Past events include a STEAM Zone (Science, Technology, Engineering, Arts, and Math) with interactive activities on the Riverfront at the Natchez Wharf and music, entertainment, crafts, and educational projects at the Hermann-Grima House.

 Mother’s Day Celebration: Audubon Zoo

 Spend Mother’s Day as a family with live music, food, and all-around family fun from 10 a.m. until 6 p.m.
 Moms get in free!